 Once you have finished creating your Assignment, click Submit at the top or bottom of the page.

 Group Assignments allow students to work together on a collaborative assignment and all members of the group receive the same grade.
 See Create Group Assignments for more information.
-For information on grading group assignments, please see Grading and the Grade Center.
+For information on grading group assignments, please see Grading Group Assignments.